scshitole/consul-testing4/README.md

 cd f5-terraform-consul-sd-webinar/terraform/
 ```

-- Modify `terraform.tfvars.example` and add a **prefix** to add to each of your resources that are created
+- Modify `terraform.tfvars.example` and define a **prefix** to add to each of your resources that are created
-- Modify `terraform.tfvars.example` and add a **region** to identify which AWS region where your resources are created
+- Modify `terraform.tfvars.example` and define the **region** to identify the AWS region where your resources will be created
 - Rename `terraform.tfvars.example` to `terraform.tfvars`

 From the root of the repo, run this command to create the infrastructure in AWS using Terraform